 Of course not, how can it be?
 Is a thought a fact?

 What!
-My emotions and opinions are only mental reactions?
+My emotions are only reactions to perceptions and opinions?
 They feel real!

 And that is part of the problem.
 What is familiar feels real.
 But remember, the tooth fairy felt real to you once, too.
 Your father used to call you Petty, and that felt like who you really were – for a while.

 Yes – then I realised I was Janet, but that didn’t last, either.
+Now I’m Swami Shantananda.
 Why do we do it?

 It is the natural function of the human mind.
 Because it categorises, it sees all there is in a polarised way, and the poles are in the direction of ‘like it / don’t like it’.
 That’s the main point of my fifth sutra (vṛttayaḥ pañcatayyaḥ kliṣṭākliṣṭāḥ) Don’t worry about what pañcatayyaḥ means just yet.
 The thing is that every single one of your thoughts, and every single one of your perceptions, is placed into an either/or category, and the categories are flavoured by your preferences.

 Patanjali, it is too much… I feel my world-view whizzing past me… can’t keep up with you…